 The Master's in Marriage and Family Therapy focuses on the highest quality of professional competence in those who wish to spend their careers developing marriage and family therapy programs.

 If you're searching for marriage and family therapy graduate programs in Indiana, our accredited 60-credit-hour graduate program is interpersonal in focus and holistic in approach, emphasizing family systems within each student's Christian worldview context.
 Evidence-based approaches in the field are given high priority in the curriculum.
 Students learn to engage with classic systemic models as well as more contemporary and postmodern approaches, benefit from our strongly interpersonal structure, and enjoy close interaction with faculty members.
-Those within the Marriage and Family Therapy program become an intimate community, a source of shared faith, knowledge, and friendship.
+Those within the Master of Arts with a major in Marriage and Family Counseling/Therapy become an intimate community, a source of shared faith, knowledge, and friendship.

 Through our state-of-the-art therapy and research center, MFC/T students are exposed to regular video recording and monitoring of their own and classmates' therapy sessions, supervision with video recordings, live supervision through two-way mirrors, and numerous research opportunities.
 Students are also exposed to a variety of learning environments through the classroom, practicum experience, and internship placements.

 We anticipate that our graduates will become leaders and public servants who thoughtfully address contemporary challenges such as troubled marriages, child concerns, single parenting, divorce, reconstituted families, and so forth.
 Students enroll in marriage and family therapy programs are trained to work with individual clients in a manner that is consistent with their own budding philosophy of marriage and family therapy.
 Emphasis is placed on each student grappling with his or her own understanding of why therapy is successful, i.e., what is one's own theory of change within the therapeutic context?